 - Call us now for advice about how to begin your rape claim

 Under the Criminal Injuries Compensation Scheme (CICS) 2012, you may be entitled to rape victim compensation if you have been a victim of rape.
 You can make a rape victim claim for both physical and psychological damage caused by the rape, as well as any financial loss that you may have suffered as a result of medical fees, rehabilitation fees, loss of income and other expenses which occurred as a result of the rape.
+The CICA can explain how much compensation for rape victims is feasible.

 This guide seeks to explain to you in a clear and straightforward way how the rape victim compensation scheme for rape victims may be able to help you.
 We will explain what rape really means, how much you may be entitled to in compensation, how to make a claim for psychological or physical damage which occurred as a result of the rape, and how to go about making a rape claim.